Sugar Cream Pie Recipes

 Preheat oven to 425 degrees F. Prepare pie pastry.

-Although you may refrigerate the pie, it usually isn’t necessary to get it to set.
+Although you may refrigerate the pie, it usually is not necessary to get it to set.

 Baked for 9-inch one crust pie